 Sec.
 34-2391.
-Restrictions on short-term rentals.
+Restrictions on weekly rentals in certain zoning districts.

-Table 34-2 restricts the rental of any permitted dwelling unit in certain zoning districts to one family during any 28-day period (see the "Restricted" sub-group of the "Lodging" use group in Table 34-1).
+Table 34-2 restricts the rental of any permitted dwelling unit in certain zoning districts to a single family during any one-month period, with a minimum stay of one week (see the "Restricted" sub-group of the "Lodging" use group in Table 34-1).
 The following exceptions apply to this restriction:

-- (1) This restriction on short-term rentals does not apply to: - a.
+- (1) This restriction on weekly rentals does not apply to: - a.
 Any land between Estero Boulevard and the Gulf of Mexico. - b.
-Any land with frontage on the bay side of Estero Boulevard. - c.
-Any land on the bay side of Estero Boulevard that lies entirely within 200 feet of the edge of the Estero Boulevard right- of-way. - (2) Dwellings units on property that qualifies for any of these three exceptions may be rented to one family for periods of 7 days or longer, in lieu of the 28-day restriction that would otherwise have applied.
+Any land directly adjoining the bay side of Estero Boulevard. - c.
+Any dwelling unit that is recognized by the Town of Fort Myers Beach as having had pre-existing weekly rentals as of January 1, 2003, when registered in accordance with § 34-2392. - (2) Dwellings units on property that qualifies for any of these exceptions may be rented to a single family for periods of one week or longer, without the once-per-month maximum that would otherwise have applied.